markdewing/GPU_internals/README.md

 # GPU Internals
-Documentation on how GPU's work internally and communicate externally
+Documentation on how GPU's work internally and communicate externally.
+Mostly focused on compute applications.

 By Vendor
 ## NVidia